yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-nov-2021/index.md

 supported by some graphics drivers, improving compatibility.

 These four changes help `DRAGON QUEST BUILDERS`, but more work is required to make the game playable.
 If you're interested in testing this game, use Vulkan, or disable Asynchronous GPU Emulation when using OpenGL.
+Beware, crashes may happen.

 {{< imgs
 	"./dqb.png| Missing graphics make the game not an optimal experience for now (DRAGON QUEST BUILDERS)"